 Microsoft Intune posture, checked against best practice

 Microsoft Intune is the cloud engine for device management and endpoint security across Windows, macOS, iOS, and Android.
 It enrolls devices, pushes compliance policies and configuration profiles, drives update rings, and integrates with Conditional Access and Microsoft Defender for Endpoint.
 Intune is excellent at applying configuration.
-Independently verifying that configuration, ranking the gaps by risk, mapping them to compliance, and tying device patch state to real CVEs is a second job, and that is where Siemserva comes in.
+Independently verifying that configuration, ranking the gaps by risk, mapping them to compliance, and tying device patch state to real CVEs is a second job, and that is where Senserva comes in.

-How Siemserva makes it better
+How Senserva makes it better

-Siemserva runs standalone for full Microsoft 365 posture across configurations, logs, and CVEs, or right alongside Microsoft Intune.
+Senserva runs standalone for full Microsoft 365 posture across configurations, logs, and CVEs, or right alongside Microsoft Intune.

 What Microsoft Intune does wellWhere teams want more